Karin Moroder

 Karin Moroder (born 30 November 1974) is an Italian cross-country skier who has competed since 1994.
 Competing in three Winter Olympics, she won a bronze medal in the 4 × 5 km relay at Nagano in 1998.

-Moroder's best finish at the FIS Nordic World Ski Championships was a 24th in the individual sprint at Lahti in 2001.
+Moroder's best finish at the FIS Nordic World Ski Championships was a 24th-place finish in the individual sprint at Lahti in 2001.

 Her best World Cup finish was third on three occasions, all in team sprint events from 1998 to 2003.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).